decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 ## Require a payment

 Once the ethereumController has been imported, you can run the requirePayment function.
-This function prompts the user to accept a payment.
-The acceptance of a payments must always be manual, it can never be implied directly from the user's actions in the scene.
+This function prompts the user to accept a paying a sum to an Ethereum wallet of your choice.
+Users must always accept payments manually, a payment can never be implied directly from the user's actions in the scene.

 ```tsx